-Interest in beam tests using short bunches has been expressed from the CLIC project.
-Typically, the LCLS beam has a bunch length of 10 μ m or smaller depending on the bunch charge.
+Interest in beam tests using short bunches has been expressed (CLIC, accelerator R&D, etc).
+Typically, the LCLS beam has a bunch length of 10 $\mu$ m or smaller depending on the bunch charge.

-In ESA, the bunch length increases due to a 24° bending angle in the A-line, thus a large 6 m dispersion and a large optical R56.
+In ESA, the bunch length increases to 280 $\mu m$ due to the 24° bending angle of the A-line and a large optics dispersion.